 Being told you have one chronic condition can be a lot.
 Being told you might be experiencing another medical condition as a result of the first one can be downright frustrating.
 For a portion of people with diabetes, this scenario is all too familiar.

-According to the National Eye Institute, diabetes—characterized by elevated blood sugar levels—is the leading cause of new blindness in the United States.
+According to the National Eye Institute, changes in the eyes from diabetes—characterized by elevated blood sugar levels—is the leading cause of new blindness in the United States for adults between 25-64 years of age.

 When the blood vessels leak into the center of the retina—a.k.a. the macula—you can develop diabetic macular edema (DME), which affects up to 10% of people with diabetes.
 Edema means “swelling,” and DME specifically refers to swelling of the retina.
 “As fluid builds up within the macula, it can cause blurry or distorted vision and lead to several serious conditions such as a retinal detachment and blindness,” says Theodore Leng, M.D., retina specialist at Stanford Health Care in Stanford, CA. DME is a serious condition, but it can be treated.